15 Things You Didn't Know About Shake Shack

 They've got four each, beating DC, Philly, and Miami.

-8. They recently won the Burger Bash at the 2014 South Beach Wine & Food Festival
+7. They won the Burger Bash at the 2014 South Beach Wine & Food Festival

 Thanks to the "BurgerMeister", a cheeseburger topped with crispy, beer-marinated shallots and Shack sauce.